 Place the lights of the device directly on the skin of the area you wish to target for three minutes before moving on to the next area.
 Track your results with before and after photos, and share them on social media so your friends can admire the new you!

 FDA-Cleared LED Light Therapy Devices

-From portable spot treatment devices to large handheld panels, reVive Light Therapy® offers a wide selection of red and blue light therapy tools to help you achieve your skincare goals.
-No matter what your current skincare routine looks like, red light therapy can take it up a notch and increase the overall radiance of your skin.
+From on-the-go spot treatment to big handheld panels, reVive Light Therapy® offers a variety of red and blue light therapy tools to help you achieve your skincare goals.
+Red light therapy will take your skincare routine up a notch and enhance the overall radiance of your skin.

 Experience the power of light therapy at home

 Specific wavelengths of light have different effects, and can be used for a variety of applications — from destroying acne-causing bacteria to killing harmful germs on your phone.
 Our light therapy devices allow you to harness the power of LEDs in the comfort of your own home.See How It Works